-NOTE: Minnesota Housing, at is sole discretion, will consider rental assistance programs with alternative rent structures as proposed by the applicant, where households may pay more than 30% of their household income when the program goals align with the needs of low-income populations such as with the Moving to Work and site-based Housing Support programs.
+Minnesota Housing, at its sole discretion, will consider rental assistance programs with alternative rent structures as proposed by the applicant, where households may pay more than 30% of their household income when the program goals align with the needs of low-income populations such as with the Moving to Work and site-based Housing Support programs.
+For all other types of rental assistance programs with an alternative rent structure, the applicant must submit commitment documentation that includes details regarding the rent structure, tenant paid portion of household income, program structure, goals, and population served.

 - New or transferred federal rental assistance contracts that were executed within the past 15 years are eligible.
-This includes transfers of existing Section 8 contracts under the 8bb notice to new construction projects or existing developments that currently have no Existing Federal Assistance. - Site-based Support5 and awards of project-based McKinney Vento Continuum of Care funding, will be considered project-based rental assistance. - Privately funded rental assistance must demonstrate a commitment of a minimum of four years.
-Documentation must also contain language regarding the possibility of future renewals. - A current request for Minnesota Housing Rental Assistance is not eligible to claim this category.
+This includes transfers of existing Section 8 contracts under the 8bb notice to new construction projects or existing developments that currently have no Existing Federal Assistance. - Site-based Housing Support5 and awards of project-based McKinney Vento Continuum of Care funding, will be considered project-based rental assistance. - Privately funded rental assistance must demonstrate a commitment of a minimum of four years.
+Documentation must also contain language regarding the possibility of future renewals.
+Be aware that rental assistance from non-governmental organizations will not be treated the same as governmental rental assistance when determining tenant income eligibility for compliance purposes.
+See the HTC and Deferred Scoring Guide for more information. - A current request for Minnesota Housing Rental Assistance is not eligible to claim this category.
 A past award of existing Rental Assistance will be counted toward meeting the required percentages.